SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 	- azure data box: physical migration service that ships your proprietary data storage device with data box (80 Tb).
 The shipping process is tracked by azure.
 It is suited for scenario where big amount of data needs to be transferred (> 40Tb).
 It can be used also to export data from azure datacenters (disaster recovery/ security requirements).

 For smaller amount of data Azure offers the following:
-- AzCopy: command line utility that you can use to copy data to or from your storage account.
+- **AzCopy**: command line utility that you can use to copy data to or from your storage account.
-- Azure storage explorer: standalone application that has a UI to manage files and blobs in your storage account (it is a UI on top of AzCopy)
+- **Azure storage explorer**: standalone application that has a UI to manage files and blobs in your storage account (it is a UI on top of AzCopy)
-- Azure file sync: tool to sync between a local Window server and azure storage, it is bi-directionally synced
+- **Azure file sync**: tool to sync between a local Window server and azure storage, it is bi-directionally synced

 # Identity, Access and Security